Updated: August 3, 2023, at 9:32 a.m.

 While melatonin is often seen as a harmless sleep aid, mixing it with alcohol can have unpredictable effects on your body and health.
-If you’ve ever struggled to sleep or spent long nights tossing and turning, you might have already tried melatonin.
-If not, it might have been suggested to you at some point by a friend or family member.
+If you’ve ever struggled to sleep or spent long nights tossing and turning, you might have already tried it.
+A friend or family member might have suggested it to you at some point if not.
 “Have you tried melatonin?
 It makes you super sleepy, and it’s not even a drug!”

 What is Melatonin?

 Melatonin is a natural hormonal sleep aid that has been steadily rising in popularity over the last thirty years.
 While it doesn’t directly cause sleep, per se, our body’s melatonin levels naturally increase in the evenings, triggering your circadian response and encouraging your mind and body to sleep.

 Sometimes, we experience disruptions in our sleep cycles.
 This can be caused by things like jet lag, insomnia, or forcing ourselves to be awake for school or work.
 In these cases, we can supplement with melatonin to balance out our levels in the short-term, but it’s not for everyday long-term use.

 Melatonin supplements help to regulate sleep cycles, increasing our melatonin artificially to encourage rest.
 They can be used until the body readjusts to the new sleep schedule or when it resumes producing enough melatonin on its own.

 Mixing Melatonin with Alcohol